jmonlong/Hippocamplus/emacs.md

 To open a *shell* buffer, type `M-x shell`.

-Then I use the [*Emacs Speaks SHELL*](http://www.emacswiki.org/emacs/essh) package, that adds all the nice commands to sending lines/regions from a script to a Shell buffer.
+Then I use the [*Emacs Speaks SHELL*](http://www.emacswiki.org/emacs/essh) package, that adds all the nice commands to send lines/regions from a script to a Shell buffer.
 In my `.emacs` I added:

 ```lisp
 (require 'essh)